We manufacture (2) categories of spark plug wires: Exact Reproduction Sets and Replacement Sets.

 - Wire Script Color: original script ink type and color (white, black or yellow).

-- Wire Braiding: original machine-applied metal braiding (Corvette big block only, if applicable).
+- Wire Braiding: original machine-applied metal braiding (only 1965-74 Corvette big block with radio).

 - Wire Manufacturer: original manufacturer (Packard Electric®).